-My Disney Top Five - Walt Disney World Counter Service Restaurantsby Chris Barry, staff writer
+My Disney Top Five - Walt Disney World Counter Service Restaurantsby Chris Barry, contributing writer

 Welcome back to another Disney Top 5.